tokopedia/cryptography-example/encryption/README.md

 ## PREREQUISITE

+### PHP
 There are 2 encryption on this example
 - Encrypt/Decrypt key: using RSA encryption
 - Encrypt/Decrypt payload: using AES GCM encryption

+### C#
+There are 2 encryption on this example
+- Encrypt/Decrypt key: using RSA OAEP 256 encryption
+- Encrypt/Decrypt payload: using AES GCM encryption
+- Min require : .NET Core

 ### Generate RSA Key Pair
 Create a `key` directory int root folder